w3c/web-advertising/support_for_advertising_use_cases.md

 ## Conversion Lift Measurement

 Ideally advertisers would like to know how many conversions were caused by their ad campaign (i.e. would not have happened were it not for this ad campaign).
-This is variously refered to as "causality" or "incrementality" measurement.
+This is variously referred to as "causality" or "incrementality" measurement.
 The gold standard measurement approach to answer this question is “Lift Measurement”.
 This involves a “test group” who is shown ads, and a “control group” who is not shown ads.
 These groups should be randomly selected prior to running the test to ensure they are well balanced.

 The total number of raw conversion events is counted in both groups, and the difference between the two is called the “lift”.
 If this is a statistically significant value, and the test and control groups were selected randomly, the only explanation for the difference is the causal effect of the ads.